mxgoai/mxgo-core/add-new-tool.md

-# Guide to Adding New Tools in MxToAi
+# Guide to Adding New Tools in MXGo

-This guide outlines the process for adding new tools to the MxToAi email assistant.
+This guide outlines the process for adding new tools to the MXGo email assistant.
 It covers architecture considerations, database integration, testing approaches, and best practices based on real implementation experience.

 ## 1. Tool Architecture Overview

-MxToAi uses the `smolagents` framework for tool implementation, allowing the AI agent to access specialized functionality.
+MXGo uses the `smolagents` framework for tool implementation, allowing the AI agent to access specialized functionality.
 Each tool should:

 - Have a clear, single responsibility
 - Be properly integrated with the agent's capabilities